 An Open Letter to My Students

-This post is an updated version from May 2018.
+This post is an updated version of the original post from May 2018.

 At the end of every semester at New York University, I devote a portion of one class to careers.
-I focus on where students can take what they’ve learned in e-commerce or digital marketing and translate that into a job.
+I focus on where students can translate what they’ve learned in e-commerce or digital marketing into a job.
 But I don’t stop there.

 To me, infusing lessons of leadership and career strategy comes along with taking one of my classes.
-It’s why I don’t mandate a textbook, but instead, offer up a list of 25 books that cost just as much and have had a profound impact on my own career.
-These books range from guiding and inspirational (“Man Searching for Meaning” or “The Alchemist”) to product and marketing focused (“The Conversion Code” or “Hooked”).
+It’s why I don’t mandate a textbook, but instead, offer up a list of 25 books that cost just as much and have profoundly impacted my career.
+These books range from guiding and inspirational (“Man Searching for Meaning” or “The Alchemist”) to product and marketing-focused (“The Conversion Code” or “Hooked”).

 I don’t pretend to know all the answers — I never will.
 Yet, what I have learned I believe can help serve as some small guidance to those who want to excel in their careers.
 Want can only happen to those who recognize a desire to become better.